slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Hints:

-- Form relationships with those who seem like they’ll give at least as much than they take.
 - Building new connections is important but it’s even more important to remember your connections that already exist.
 The difference between success and failure can be as simple as keeping in touch.
+- Form relationships with those who seem like they’ll give as much than they take.